rockettheme/docs/Docs/wordpress/themes/reiko/particle_swiper.md

 ![](assets/swiper1.jpg)

-The **Swiper** particle is an incredibly versatile and modern touch slider available with the Koleti theme!
+The **Swiper** particle is an incredibly versatile and modern touch slider available with the Reiko theme!

 Here are the topics covered in this guide: